pantrypoints/sp/content/en/research/countries/china/xi/chapter-11.md

 weight: 230
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

 With the rapid development of our economy and society, the people look forward to a better life, and hope that the society will be full of vitality and remain stable and orderly.
-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has adhered to the people-centered development thinking, conformed to the people's expectations for a better life, adhered to the focus on ensuring the improvement of people's livelihood and strengthening social governance, vigorously promoted the theoretical innovation,
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has adhered to the people-centered development thinking, conformed to the people's expectations for a better life, adhered to the focus on ensuring the improvement of people's livelihood and strengthening social governance, vigorously promoted the theoretical innovation,